Children’s literature and culture, the visual and material cultures of childhood and girlhood, and the Victorian Age.

-Dr. Vallone joined the Rutgers-Camden Childhood Studies Department from Texas A&M University in College Station, Texas in September 2007.
+Dr. Vallone received her Ph.D. from SUNY Buffalo and joined Rutgers from Texas A&M University in College Station, TX.

-Oxford Handbook to Children’s Literature, co-edited with Julia Mickenberg.
-Under contract and expected 2010.
+The Oxford Handbook of Children’s Literature, co-edited with Julia Mickenberg.
+Oxford: Oxford University Press, 2011.
+583 pp.

 The Norton Anthology of Children’s Literature, Jack Zipes, general editor; Lissa Paul and Lynne Vallone, associate general editors; Peter Hunt, Gillian Avery, sub-editors, 2005.
 2,471 pp.

 Becoming Victoria.
 Yale University Press, 2001.
 256 pp.